At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description thoroughly to understand the specific responsibilities and requirements for the Fire and Security Project Engineer position.
+Understand the Role: Read the job description carefully to understand the specific responsibilities and requirements of the Fire and Security Project Engineer position.
 Tailor your application to highlight relevant experience in fire and security systems.

-Highlight Relevant Experience: In your CV and cover letter, emphasise any previous roles or projects that relate directly to fire and security engineering.
-Use specific examples to demonstrate your skills and achievements in this field.
+Highlight Relevant Experience: In your CV and cover letter, emphasise any previous work with M&E contractors, housing associations, or local authorities.
+Use specific examples to demonstrate your expertise in managing fire and security projects.

 How to prepare for a job interview at Bennett and Game